mee19mc/bemanitools/doc/game-error-codes.md

 #### Known occurances

 - Jubeat Ripples
+- IIDX 17

 #### How do I fix it?

-- Check the integrity of the data you have, i.e. some files might be corrupted
+- Check the integrity of the data you have, i.e. some files might be corrupted/missing.
 - If the data came in an archive format, try extracting it again with another application.
 - Check your physical drive.
 Is it failing?